-Stanford Hospital & Clinics offers all of the latest treatment options for brain aneurysm care, including microsurgical surgery techniques and minimally invasive endovascular techniques, which treat the aneurysm from inside the blood vessel using minimally invasive techniques.
-Our highly experienced neurosurgeons, neuroradiologists, neurologists and nurses work together to develop the right customized treatment plan for each patient's unique needs in partnership with the patient and family.
+Stanford Health Care offers all of the latest treatment options for brain aneurysm care.
+We use microsurgical surgery techniques and minimally invasive endovascular techniques, treating the aneurysm from inside the blood vessel.

-Each brain aneurysm is different and treatment is determined through careful consideration by your care team.
+Each brain aneurysm is different.
+Our team determines your specific treatment plan based on your condition and needs.
 The goal of treatment is to close off blood flow to the aneurysm to prevent the risk of hemorrhage in the safest way possible.

 Specific treatment for a brain aneurysm will be determined by your care team based on:

 Extent of the condition, including size and location of the aneurysm

 Your tolerance for specific medications, procedures or therapies

 Presence of other risk factors for aneurysm rupture